 Scary Bunnies And Sean Spicer: A History Of The White House Easter Egg Roll

-More than 30,000 people are expected for this year's White House Easter Egg Roll, and you can expect at least one of them to be wearing a terrifying bunny costume.
+More than 30,000 people are expected for this year's White House Easter Egg Roll, and you can be pretty sure at least one of them will be wearing a terrifying bunny costume.

-The tradition of rolling eggs on the White House's South Lawn began 140 years ago, officially dating back to Rutherford B. Hayes' administration.
+The tradition of rolling eggs on the White House's South Lawn began 140 years ago, officially dating back to Rutherford B. Hayes's administration.

-Informal Easter festivities for children in the capital go back even further.
+Informal Easter festivities for children in the nation's capital go back even further.
 Schools in Washington D.C. used to close the day after Easter, so kids could "ramble at will on the fresh green grass of the Capitol," until Congress stepped in to ruin the fun with the ultimate "get off my lawn" move.
 The Turf Protection Act, passed in 1876, forbid using the Capitol grounds "as play-grounds."

 That bill led President Hayes to open the White House grounds for the first official Easter egg roll in 1878.